machisuji/openproject-mock_auth/README.md

 Add this plugin by adding it to `Gemfile.plugins`, e.g.:

+	gem "openproject-plugins", :git => "git@github.com:opf/openproject-plugins.git", :branch => "dev"
     gem 'openproject-mock_auth', :git => 'git@github.com:machisuji/openproject-mock_auth.git'

-If the plugin has been enabled you will have a new link that reads 'Mock Auth' on the OpenProject login page and in the drop down menu.
+Only add the first line if it isn't already present.
+If the plugin has been enabled you will have a new, somewhat ugly link that reads 'Mock Auth' on the OpenProject login page and in the drop down menu.

 **Note**